Home

 Range of application

-The program LISE has been developed to calculate the transmission and yields of fragments produced and collected in a spectrometer.
+The program LISE++ has been developed to calculate the transmission and yields of fragments produced and collected in a spectrometer.
 This code allows to simulate an experiment, beginning from the parameters of the reaction mechanism and finishing with the registration of products selected by a spectrometer.
 The program allows to quickly optimize the parameters of the spectrometer before or during the experiment.
 It also makes it possible to estimate and work in conditions of maximum output of studied reaction products and their unambiguous identification.
 Wedge and Wien filter selections are also included in the program.
+The LISE++ package operating on Windows, macOS, Linux environment is a freeware software product with the LISE++ user license.

-LISE code may be applied at medium-energy and high-energy facilities (fragment- and recoil-separators with electrostatic and/or magnetic selections).
-A number of these facilities, like A1900 and S800 at NSCL, LISE3, SISSI/LISE3 and SPEG at GANIL, FRS and SuperFRS at GSI, RIPS and BigRIPS at RIKEN, based on the separation of projectile-like and fission fragments, fusion residues are included or might be easily added to the existing optical configuration files.
+The LISE++ code may be applied at medium-energy and high-energy facilities (fragment- and recoil-separators with electrostatic and/or magnetic selections).
+A number of these facilities, like A1900 and S800 at NSCL, ARIS, HRS, ISLA, SECAR at FRIB, LISE3 and S3 at GANIL/SPIRAL2, FRS and SuperFRS at GSI/FAIR, RIPS and BigRIPS at RIKEN, based on the separation of projectile-like and fission fragments, fusion residues are included or might be easily added to the existing optical configuration files.

 The